FACULTY

 Acro | Ballet

-Cristina started gymanstics at the age of 4 at Hampshire Gymnastics School in Amherst, MA and joined their Junior Olympic competitive team at age 6.
-Her time as a gymanst included winning several events at the USA Gymnastics Massachusetts State Championships, coming in first place for the team title at States in 2015, and competing at the USA Gymnastics Regionals Championship.
-Due to injury she had to stop competing at age 15 but continues to be involved in the sport by teaching the next generation of athletes as a coach for the recreational team at Hampshire Gymnastics.
+Cristina started gymnastics at the age of 4 at Hampshire Gymnastics School in Amherst, MA and joined their Junior Olympic competition team at age 6.
+Her time as a gymnast included winning several events at the USA Gymnastics Massachusetts State Championships, coming in first place for the team title at States in 2015, and competing at the USA Gymnastics Regionals Championship.
+After over 10 years in the sport, she had to stop competing due to injury and shifted her focus to dance.

 CARISSA LANGE